 Tourism and Hospitality Overview

 The Program in Tourism and Hospitality draws upon faculty and courses from several departments and colleges throughout the University of Southern Maine, with engaging courses taught by a core of USM faculty, and tourism and hospitality courses taught both by USM faculty and by qualified adjuncts with extensive experience in the tourism industry.
 Courses are available both on campus during day and evening hours and in online and blended formats.
-Professional experiences, including internships and practicums, provide critical, real-world experience for students in various aspects of tourism management, marketing, and planning.
+Professional experiences, including international travel courses, internships and practicums, provide critical, real-world experience for students in various aspects of tourism management, marketing, and planning.